Issafalcon/lsp-overloads.nvim/README.md

 - Any calls to `vim.lsp.buf.signature_help()` made while the plugin's signature popup is displayed, will behave in the same way as the built-in signature popup (i.e. When `focusable` set to true Cursor will enter the popup in normal mode, allowing scrolling behaviour)

+- If signatures aren't showing up when you expect them to, try setting `silent` to false.
+If you then see a popup that states `No signature help found`, then at least you know it's probably the LSP that isn't returning the signature help.

 ## Credits